spwhitton/git-remote-gcrypt/README.rst

         git remote add cryptremote gcrypt::rsync://example.com:repo
         git push cryptremote master
         > gcrypt: Setting up new repository
-        > gcrypt: Repository URL is gcrypt::rsync://example.com:repo#KNBr0wKzct52
+        > gcrypt: Repository ID is :SHA256:3a29d035adf234af7e[... ]
-        > gcrypt: (configuration for cryptremote updated)
         > [ more lines .. ]
         > To gcrypt::[...]
         > * [new branch]      master -> master

-* Share the updated Repository URL with all participants.

-(The generated Repository URL is not secret, it only exists to ensure that two repositories signed by the same user can not be maliciously switched around.
-It incidentally allows multiple repositories to all share location.)
+(The generated Repository id is not secret, it only exists to ensure that two repositories signed by the same user can be distinguished.
+You will see a warning if the remote repository ID changes, which will only happen if the remote was re-created or switched out.)

 Design Goals
 ............